 In Uniclass, these are referred to as elements/functions, systems and products.
 Each has its own classification table.
 Depending on the level of detail of your requirements, you may want to import all three picklists of just one of them.

 All three picklists combined:

-See the example below for how Uniclass may be applied in your systems en elements tree.
+See the example below for how Uniclass may be applied in your systems and elements tree.

 NL- SfB is classification systems that is widely used in the Dutch construction sector (it is based on the Swedish SfB system, with SfB standing for Samarbetskommitten for Byggnadsfragor).
 As Uniclass, it consists of different kinds of tables.